Alonelll/Alonelll/README.md

 I am a 21 year old apprentice who is learning to become a software developer.
 At the moment I am working as an employee in a company and I am passionate about learning to program.

-Skills: Angular / JS / HTML / CSS
+Skills: Angular / JS / HTML / CSS / C# / .NET

 - 🌱 I’m currently learning React
 - 💬 Ask me about My experiences in my apprenticeship